-Plastic products are used in everyday life, from pictures frames and plastic films, through to plastic bags, plastic bottles, and plastic packaging, it’s durable, versatile, and cheap to produce.
-As a consequence, the plastics industry has rapidly grown and the need for waste management has increased exponentially over the last few decades.
+Most plastic products can be recycled.
+Plastic is used in everyday life, from picture frames and plastic films, to plastic bags and drink bottles.
+It’s durable, versatile, and cheap to produce.
+As a consequence, the plastics industry has rapidly grown and the need for waste management has increased.
 The world produces nearly 350 million tons of plastic each year.
 Nearly half of the plastic that has been manufactured, has been produced since the year 2000.
-More then forty percent of the plastic that is produced is for the use of packing for things like beverage bottles, and it ends up in the landfills much like food waste.
-Plastic has some brilliant uses, however, if there are recycling systems in place, it can be detrimental to the planet.
-There are many benefits to using one of the available recycling programs and recycle your plastic items, have a look below at some of the great reasons why you should recycle your plastic waste:

 Advantages Of Recycling